South Carolina Kershaw County Boykin

 The Civil War officially ended with Lee's surrender on April 9, 1865, but word traveled slowly and Union general Edward Potter continued his destructive raid through South Carolina for days thereafter.
 On April 19, his troops engaged with Confederate regulars at Boykin's Mill.
 The outnumbered South Carolina troops were only able to slow the raiders by one day.
 Lieutenant Stevens of the 54th Massachusetts, killed in this battle, was the last known Federal officer to die in the Civil War.

-Fifteen-year-old Burwell Boykin, a volunteer with the South Carolina Home Guard and a descendent of Boykin's founder, was among those who defended his home that day.
+Fifteen-year-old Burwell Boykin, a volunteer with the South Carolina Home Guard and a descendant of Boykin's founder, was among those who defended his home that day.

 General Information, Jobs